-Note 11 - Commitments and Contingencies
+Note 12 - Commitments and Contingencies

-From time to time the Company is involved in claims, legal actions and governmental proceedings that arise from its business operations.
-As of June 30, 2021 and December 31, 2020, the Company was not party to any legal proceedings or threatened legal proceedings, the adverse outcome of which, individually or in the aggregate, it believes would have a material adverse effect on its business, financial condition or results of operations.
+From time to time the Company may be involved in claims, legal actions and governmental proceedings that arise from its business operations.
+As of September 30, 2021 and December 31, 2020, the Company was not a party to any legal proceedings or threatened legal proceedings, the adverse outcome of which, individually or in the aggregate, that it believes would have a material adverse effect on its business, financial condition or results of operations.